Who Am I?

 What Makes Me Happy?

-When I'm not editing manuscripts or tutoring students, you can find me creating artwork, solving mysteries (whether it’s escape rooms, debugging code, or predicting movie endings), practicing languages on Duolingo, or *screaming* my heart out at karaoke night.
-I also love exploring new places and was fortunate enough to have incredibly supportive professors who let me travel while attending virtual classes during my master's program.
+When I'm not editing manuscripts or mentoring students, you can find me creating artwork, solving mysteries (whether it’s escape rooms, debugging code, or predicting TV show endings), practicing languages on Duolingo, or *screaming* my heart out at karaoke night.
+I also love exploring new places and am fortunate enough to work in a field that involves traveling to conferences and trainings around the world.

 Back to Top